A NEWPORT-based photographer has been chosen to represent Wales in a solo art exhibition at the Venice Biennale next year.

 Known as one of Wales’ most significant contemporary artists, Helen Sear’s practice explores the crossover between photography and fine art, her focus on the co-existence of the human, animal, and natural worlds.

-The ACW said this was "the perfect moment" for Ms Sear, who is based at the University of South Wales in Newport lecturing in photography and fine art practise, to represent Wales in Venice, at the exhibition curated by Ffotogallery.
+The ACW said this was "the perfect moment" for Ms Sear, who is based at the University of South Wales in Newport lecturing in photography and fine art practice, to represent Wales in Venice, at the exhibition curated by Ffotogallery.

 They said her work "challenges accepted notions" of photography as a documentary and creative medium.